 1980s The Cocktail

 Grand Marnier greatly expanded its trade, primarily to the United States, where the Grand Margarita became a great success in the ’80s.
 It was when it entered the cocktail world, and it became even more popular.

 Campari Group acquired the Grand Marnier brand, which, after almost 200 years, continues to represent an icon of French sophistication worldwide.
 The original location where the Cognac and bitter orange essence was created remains in the exact location to this day.

 Timeline Adapted from the Grand Marnier Official Site

 Some background on Cognac

 Cognac is a type of brandy from a specific region of France.
-After the distillation and during the aging process Cognac is also called “eau de vie” or water of life.
-It is produced by twice-distilling grapes produced in any of the designated growing regions.
-The white wine used in making cognac is very dry, acidic, and thin; though it has been characterized as “undrinkable,” it is excellent for distillation and aging.
+After the distillation and during the aging process, Cognac is also called “eau de vie” or water of life.
+It is produced by twice-distilling grapes in any designated growing region.
+The white wine used in making Cognac is very dry, acidic, and thin; though it has been characterized as “undrinkable,” it is excellent for distillation and aging.